All the configuration properties described below are defined in the POST /v2/live endpoint.

 }

-And then, use the following GET request to filter results like:
+And use a GET request to filter results, like this:

 https://api.gladia.io/v2/live?custom_metadata={"internalUserId": "2348739875894375"}